musurca/IKE/README.md

 ### VERSION HISTORY
 v1.51 (????):
+* fixed: "infinite time" loop at end of turn in highest time compression
 * fixed: friendly fire not marked as "successful strike"
 * fixed: end message when scenario exceeds duration